Can Sod be Laid in Winter? Learn the Pros and Cons

 The truth is, if you’re wondering whether sod can be laid in the winter, many experts actually suggest it’s possibly a better idea than doing so in the heat of summer.
 To be honest, a brief and mild freeze is less damaging to developing roots and buds that several consecutive days of 90 degrees or higher.

-Let’s take a look at what is required for the task of laying sod in the winter:
+Let’s take a look at the pros and cons of laying sod in the winter:

 Don’t Fear the Freeze